darkrenaissance/darkfi/fuzz/README.md

 the fuzzer.
 The filename's prefix will match the kind of error
 encountered: `oom` (out-of-memory), `crash`, etc.
 * Choose a `NAME` for the crash file, e.g. `corpus-crash-emptyfile`
-* `cp artifacts/TARGET/CRASH-FILE corpus/TARGET/NAME`
+* `mv artifacts/TARGET/CRASH-FILE artifacts/TARGET/NAME`

-Then add the new `corpus/TARGET/NAME` file to git.
+Then add the new `artifacts/TARGET/NAME` file to git.